eddie-energy/eddie/docs/2-integrating/messages/messages.md

 While some outbound-connectors support other formats, keep in mind that the CIM is built via XSD files.
 Therefore, only compatibility with the XSD files can be guaranteed.
 If an outbound-connector is configured to use any other format than XML, it might emit documents that look like CIM documents, but in another format.
-But the documents might violate the names that are defined in the CIM and can break existing integrations.
+But the documents might violate the names and structures that are defined in the CIM and can break existing integrations.

 There are three types of CIM documents currently supported by EDDIE: